Holvi Payment Services Ltd

 Holvi customers may make payments through their Holvi account.

-To enable these payments Holvi needs to process payment and transaction data of third parties, for instance, a party receiving a payment from a Holvi customer.
+To enable these payments Holvi needs to process payment and transaction data of third parties, for instance, a party receiving a payment from a Holvi customer (who might be a natural person).
 Holvi processes this third party data based on Holvi's legitimate interest to provide its customers with payment services (legal basis: Art.
 6 (1) (f) GDPR).
 Holvi also has a legal obligation to retain the data of the third party receiving the payment (legal basis: Art.
 6 (1) (c) GDPR).

 5.3.
 One-Time Payments via Holvi